SavvasRaptis/SavvasRaptis.github.io/_pages/cv.md

 Education
 ======
-* Diploma in Physics (4-year), National and Kapodistrian University of Athens,, 2016
+* Doctorate in Space & Plasma Physics, KTH, Royal Institute of Technology, 2022 (expected)
-* Master in Astronomy & Astrophysics (2-year), KU Leuven, 2018
+* Master in Astronomy & Astrophysics, KU Leuven, 2018
-* Doctorate in Space & Plasma Physics (4-year), KTH, Royal Institute of Technology, 2022 (expected)
+* Diploma in Physics, National and Kapodistrian University of Athens, 2016

 Work experience
 ======